Pricey for-profit school chain Fusion Academy just got approved for a second campus in King County

 Advertising flexible enrollment, a trademarked “Homework Cafe” and one-on-one instruction, Fusion Academy operates schools in at least a dozen other states, according to its website.
 A single semester of high school at its Seattle campus can cost anywhere from $20,000-$28,000, depending on the number of credits.
 A full year at the private Lakeside School, which boasts alumni like Bill Gates and Paul Allen, will cost around $35,000 for 2018-2019.

 Private schools aren’t technically required to seek the state’s approval to operate — but the approval allows the school to issue Washington state diplomas.
 The requirements are relatively easy to meet, said Linda Drake, director of career and college ready initiatives for the Board.
-Without approval, the school can’t issue Washington state diplomas.

 Most Read Local Stories